freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 260.1

 You are back in the `project` folder where you started.
-Remind me what's in this folder.
+List what's in here again.

 #### HINTS